gaubert/gmvault/README.md

 ## gmvault 2 mins start

-Gmvault is a user-frendly command-line tool.
+Gmvault is a user-friendly command-line tool.
 It tries to set all the necessary defaults to be self explanatory.

 ### Authentication